 - Driving increased recycling through smart policies, sustainable purchasing practices, business and research partnerships, and robust collection and processing systems

 Market development benefits

 - Economic and job growth: Supporting markets for recyclable materials also supports economic growth and job creation in hauling, processing, and manufacturing sectors.
 Recycling currently supports an estimated 36,000 jobs in the state (2015 data).

-- Waste reduction: Recycling recovers valuable material that would otherwise be filling landfills and fueling garbage incinerators.
+- Material recovery: Recycling recovers valuable material that would otherwise be filling landfills and fueling garbage incinerators.
 When those useable materials are destroyed, the energy used to make them is also wasted.

 - Energy savings and climate mitigation: In most cases, it takes less energy to make a product from recycled material than from newly mined or harvested raw material.
 Less energy output means lower greenhouse gas emissions.
 Using recycled materials can also help us avoid the environmental impacts from sourcing raw materials.

 - Sustainable businesses: As more manufacturers move toward socially and ethically responsible practices, using recyclable materials is one way for companies to become more sustainable.